-EUREKA conducted due diligence assessments starting in 2022, and no negative consequences related to human rights violations or decent working conditions were uncovered.
+EUREKA have performed an assessment based upon the operations in 2024.
+The enquires has not uncovered any negative consequences related to human rights violations or decent working conditions.
 Additionally, no adverse risks to human rights or decent working conditions were identified in EUREKAS own operations.